thuntran/CSC251-port-scanner/README.md

   - The target hostname to be tested on is **glasgow.smith.edu**.
   - Order of options (`-mode`, `-order`, `-ports`) does not matter.
   - Sometimes when I did too many rounds of testing at once, it might cause the host to be down.
 I would suggest waiting a bit and running the program again.
-  - _IMPORTANT_: This port scanner is only intended to scan the host specified above.
-It is important that the port scanner should not be misused (i.e. to scan other hosts without permission.)
+  - **IMPORTANT: This port scanner is only intended to scan the host specified above.
+It is important that the port scanner should not be misused (i.e. to scan other hosts without permission.)**

 - Expected results:

-  - When the scanner probes only well-known ports (i.e. ports 0 to 1023), the scan is expected to take **~17-20 seconds**.
-When the scanner probes all ports (i.e. ports 0 to 65525), the scan is expected to take **~17-20 minutes**.
+  - When the scanner probes only well-known ports (i.e. ports 0 to 1023), the scan is expected to take _approximately 17-20 seconds_.
+When the scanner probes all ports (i.e. ports 0 to 65525), the scan is expected to take _approximately 17-20 minutes_.
 If there is any huge deviation from these estimations, I would suggest running the port scanner again.
   - Here is an example of what the output looks like when running the port scanner via the terminal:

   ```bash